 It's no secret that anxiety plagues patients as they go through the uncertainty of healthcare treatments.
-Anxiety can also be exacerbated by medical circumstances such as drug use, phobias and mental disorders.
+Anxiety can also be increased by medical circumstances such as drug use, phobias and mental disorders.
 Typical hospital environments don't make it easy for a patient to relax.
-The beeps of various medical machines, bustling hall noises, even the distinctive smells that waft through a clinical setting are enough to cause tension in a patient.
+The beeps of various medical machines, hallway noises, and even distinctive smells may cause tension in a patient.

-There are many techniques to help a patient relieve stress, from breathing techniques to encouragement and distractions, but one often-overlooked element is the power sounds can have on the human mind, specifically, sounds from nature.
+There are many techniques to help a patient relieve stress, from breathing techniques to encouragement and distractions.
+One often overlooked element is the power nature sounds can have on the human mind.

-The gentle burbling of a brook, the steady sounds of waves or the whistling of the wind in the trees have the ability to physically change our brain chemistry and bodily systems, helping us to relax no matter where we are.
+The burbling of a brook, or the whistling of the wind can change our brain chemistry and bodily systems.
+This helps us to relax no matter where we are.

-Natural sounds and environments have been anecdotally linked with relaxation and well-being for hundreds of years.
-Recent studies suggest that science backs these claims and can even physiologically impact healing and recovery after a stressful event.
+Natural sounds and environments have been narratively linked with relaxation and well-being for hundreds of years.
+Recent studies suggest that science backs these claims and can even physical impact healing and recovery after a stressful event.

-Nature sounds reduce the reactionary "fight-or-flight" signals in the brain.
+Nature sounds reduce the "fight-or-flight" signals in the brain.

-When nature sounds were played the results were associated with a decrease in the body’s sympathetic response —the “fight-or-flight” feeling— and an increase in parasympathetic response — the response that tells the body to relax and function in normal circumstances.
+When nature sounds were played the results were associated with a decrease in the body’s sympathetic "fight-or-flight" response.
+Additionally, there was an increase in parasympathetic response — the response that tells the body to relax and function in normally.

 Nature sounds speed up recovery

 Research has also demonstrated that listening to nature sounds helps you recover faster after a stressful event.
-In a study conducted in 2010, test subjects were given a stressful problem to solve and once they completed it the speed of nervous system recovery was measured by skin conductance levels (SCL) with electrodes.
+In a study conducted in 2010, test subjects were given a stressful problem to solve.
+Once they completed it, the speed of nervous system recovery was measured by skin conductance levels (SCL) with electrodes.

-"[The] detailed analyses of the recovery functions showed that half-life SCL recovery was 9−37% faster during the nature sound than during the [other] noises."
+"Detailed analyses showed that half-life SCL recovery was 9−37% faster during the nature sound than during the [other] noises."